praveek/launch.en/help/release-notes/current.md

 * Fixed several broken links that were scattered about.
 * Fixed several non-scrollable areas for iOS browsers.

-## June 15, 2019

-### Updates

-* Archive packages on SFTP Hosts will now be delivered to the root patch specified by the Host instead of being delivered two subdirectories deep (which is how all other builds are delivered).
-This was change because of permissions issues creating subdirectories on some SFTP servers.

 ## June 11, 2019

 ### Updates